EvolOfThings/Evoluron/Evoluron.md

 - Never underestimate the power of every small habits/actions over time.

 - Who you are, emotionally, is a reflection of the things you consciously (or unconsciously) practice.

+- Just focus on the work, the work your brain tells you to avoid or procrastinate.
+You just have to do it for better future.